 - A recent knee operation might be a contraindication for leg stretches, but not for Craniosacral therapy

-You get the idea.
-Contraindications generally only apply to certain types of bodywork, but not to ALL types in general.
+Here is the idea: Contraindications generally only apply to certain types of bodywork, but not to ALL types in general.
 That would be like pouring the baby out with the bath water.

-Now admittedly there are contraindications which really do apply to every kind of massage therapy.
+Now admittedly there are contraindications that really do apply to every kind of massage therapy.
 Let’s say someone has an infectious disease and just shouldn’t be around people to avoid infecting them.

 Then you need to consider the stage of pregnancy.
 The risk of miscarriage is greatest in the first trimester.

 If you practice in a litigious country like the US, you have to consider the possibility that a pregnant woman might miscarry and blame it on a massage therapist.